tedneward/Azgaarnoth/Classes/Rogue/Burglar.md

 ```
 name = "Burglar"

-def level3(npc):
-    npc.description.append("**Roguish Archetype: Burglar.** Most burglars are much more than robbers in the night.
+description = "**Roguish Archetype: Burglar.** Most burglars are much more than robbers in the night.
 They have their sights on much more than the baubles and trinkets that they would get out of a neighbor's safe, or even than the treasures they would find in a noble's vault.
 Burglars aspire for hoards of legendary proportion: ancient tombs containing kingly treasure, the lost riches of a dwarven city, or even a dragon's hoard.
-The challenge is every bit as rewarding as the loot, and many a burglar has gotten caught only because they chose one challenge too far, not because they needed the money, but because they wanted to astound with their skill.")
+The challenge is every bit as rewarding as the loot, and many a burglar has gotten caught only because they chose one challenge too far, not because they needed the money, but because they wanted to astound with their skill."

+def level3(npc):
     if "darkvision" in npc.senses:
         npc.senses['darkvision'] += 30
     else: